gchq/sleeper/docs/development/deployment-improvements.md

 We could support setting specific locations for every individual jar and Docker image, or just with predefined names under a given location.

-We could provide support for each of these options as part of the build process.
+We could provide support to publish artifacts to each of these locations as part of the build process.

 This also relates to plans for the CLI, as we consider a unified CLI to replace the scripts.
 Other scripts currently require jars built by this script.
 We may adjust the entrypoint for operations currently implemented as scripts,